PALADIN : Robust Neural Fingerprinting for Text-to-Image Diffusion Models: Introduction

 \section{Introduction}

-\quad{} The current state-of-the-art text-to-image generative models have shown prodigious capabilities in generating high-quality and diverse images from natural language text prompts.
+\quad{} The current state-of-the-art text-to-image generative models have shown significant capabilities in generating high-quality and diverse images from natural language text prompts.
 This has enabled the widespread creation and manipulation of photo realistic images, adhering to precise textual prompts.
 This has led to many image editing tools \cite{couairon2022diffeditdiffusionbasedsemanticimage} \cite{gal2022imageworthwordpersonalizing} \cite{ruiz2023dreamboothfinetuningtexttoimage} that are becoming creative resources for artists, designers, and the public.
 Although this is a great leap forward for generative modeling, it raises concerns about the authenticity, veracity, validity, and provenance of the generated images \cite{url:AI_Generated_Artwork}.
 The increasing realism of such generated images poses a serious threat to both individual and social interests.
 A convincing and widely shared misinformation could disrupt democratic discussion, influence elections, or threaten national security.
 A viable solution to this problem is to create accountability for the generated image by integrating user information in the generated artifacts.

 A line of work in this area has emerged that analyze design principles of fingerprinting strategies in text-to-image diffusion models and the trade-off between the attribution accuracy and generated image quality.
 However, none of such methods is able to achieve 100\% accuracy.
-For example, an attribution accuracy of 0.99\% means the aforesaid method will still predict $100,000$ user incorrectly for a database containing 1 billion users.
-Unless a method produces absolute zero incorrect predictions, such \emph{near-perfect} methods can not be deployed in the real world.
+For example, an attribution accuracy of 99.9\% means the aforesaid method will still predict $1\ million$ user incorrectly for a database containing $1\ billion$ users, such methods can not be deployed in the real world.

 Named after legendary nights and defender of a noble cause, we introduce the \ours{} (\textbf{P}erfect user \textbf{A}ttribution for \textbf{LA}tent \textbf{DI}ffusio\textbf{N}) framework. \ours{} leverages cyclic error correcting codes to address the robust neural fingerprinting for latent diffusion models.
 It is capable of elevating a \emph{near-perfect} fingerprinting in latent diffusion models to be a \emph{perfect} one. \ours{} is capable of handling image post-processing and detect responsible user for generated artifacts with $100\%$ confidence and also appropriately flagging non-identifiable fingerprints.